IntellM-THUIBCS/PRS-SIM/Tutorial.md

 <h2 style="color:white;" id="Matlab">1.
 Matlab source code</h2>
 <h3 style="color:white;">Create the training dataset</h3>
 <p>
-Each data item in PRS-SIM training dataset is an super-resolution (SR) image pair generated from a low-SNR raw image group (3*3 for a 2D/TIRF-SIM image, 3*5*z_num for a 3D-SIM volume, and 1*3 for a LLS-SIM slice).
+Each data item in PRS-SIM training dataset is a super-resolution (SR) image pair generated from a low-SNR raw image group (3*3 for a 2D/TIRF-SIM image, 3*5*z_num for a 3D-SIM volume, and 1*3 for a LLS-SIM slice).
 For each raw image group, we first employ the pixel-realignment strategy form 4 realigned image stack, then apply convention SIM algorithm to generate 4 SR images.
 During the training process, 2 of which are randomly selected and arranged as the input data and target data, respectively.
 By repeating this operations to each image stack, the final training dataset is formulated.